Lateral ventricles: Clinical significance

+Ventriculomegaly is a brain condition that mainly occurs during development when the lateral ventricles become dilated.

 Asymmetry as an anatomical variation, in the size of the lateral ventricles is found in about 5–12% of the population.
 This has been associated with handedness, where right-handed people have been found to have a larger right lateral ventricle and a longer left posterior horn, whereas left-handed people have been found to have longer right posterior horns.
 A severe asymmetry, or an asymmetry with midline shift or diffuse enlargement, may indicate brain injury early in life, particularly in cases of a longer right posterior horn.

-If the production of cerebrospinal fluid is bigger than its reabsorption, or if its circulation is blocked – the ventricles may enlarge and cause hydrocephalus.

-Calcification of the choroid plexus can occur, usually in the atrium.